OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 DataReaders without filtering can see samples with the ``valid_data`` field of SampleInfo set to false.
 This happens when the matching DataWriter disposes or unregisters the instance.
 Content filtering (whether achieved through Content-Filtered Topics, Query Conditions, or Multi Topics) will filter such samples when the filter expression explicitly uses key fields.
-Filter expressions that don’t meet that criteria will result in no such samples passing the filter.
+Filter expressions that don't meet that criteria will result in no such samples passing the filter.

 .. _content_subscription_profile--content-filtered-topic-example: